 Setting rules like “10 days before you can add faves” or “Post outfits or we terminate your account” is detrimental to the site though.
 Again, there are people who prefer to casually browse or participate in discussions before they’re brave enough to post outfits.
 Also, you need an account to leave comments, so actual fans who want to interact with their faves need to get one, even if that’s all they’re using it for.
 Setting strict rules will turn potential users off, and we do want this site to grow, right? ;) Of course, participation is highly encouraged but shouldn’t be forced.
 That’s so elitist.

 I’m not even sure if this issue exists.
 I can’t prove or disprove it.
 IP addressing might help though?
 I know I have “shoe fans” that actually came from my youtube channel.
 They’re subscribers of my channel who came over here to keep track of my chicblog.
-I can tell you right now that they’re real people. :Pposted over 5 years ago
+I can tell you right now that they’re real people. :Pposted almost 6 years ago

-oh what??? that’s crazy! did you send a message to cheri about this? coz that makes me feel so tricked! i totally almost commented on her last photo to compliment her. tricky!posted over 5 years ago
+oh what??? that’s crazy! did you send a message to cheri about this? coz that makes me feel so tricked! i totally almost commented on her last photo to compliment her. tricky!posted almost 6 years ago

 I didn´t notice it, till you message me maggiey!